hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/ServerProtocol.md

 ## Overview

 By default a Hummingbird application runs with a HTTP/1.1 server.
 The Hummingbird comes with additional libraries that allow you to change this to leverage TLS, HTTP/2 and WebSockets.
+WebSocket upgrade handling is covered in <doc:WebSocketServerUpgrade>.

 ### Setting server protocol